 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

 The PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.

 The Parties to the Nauru Agreement (signed in 1982, and amended in 2010) emphasises monitoring vessels, which is achieved through Articles 2 and 3.
 These are summarised below.

-- grant priority to applications by fishing vessels of the Parties to fish within the Fisheries Zones over other foreign fishing vessel
+- give priority to applications by fishing vessels of the member states over foreign vessels

 – licensing vessels

 - having observers on board

 - requiring all licensed vessels report to authorities about their activities inside the fishing zones